 QuickChat and WebRTCNovember 12, 2013

 I built QuickChat to scratch my own itch.
-Part of my responsibility as a programmer is to screen new programmers before inviting them for an on-site interview.
+Part of my responsibility as a lead programmer is to screen prospective programmers before inviting them for an on-site interview.
 Usually, this screening process involves a conversation using one of the following tools: Skype, Google Hangouts, or plain old telephone.

-Over time using these tools became increasingly frustrating for the following reasons:
+Over time using these tools became increasingly frustrating to use for the following reasons:

 - Lock-in — Both Skype and Hangouts are in the business of acquiring users and locking them into their respective walled gardens.
 They require all parties have an account with their service.